search icon

 Claims With No Evidence

-You might be thinking, “What could possibly go wrong with listing down what I’m good at?”
-Well, for one, listing down your strengths without evidence is a fatal mistake.
+You might be thinking, “What could possibly go wrong if I simply list down what I’m good at and all my incredible attributes?”

-Related Read: How To Write A Personal Statement?
+Related Read: How To Write A Personal Statement

 Sure, you have outstanding leadership skills, but how will you use that in the field of chemistry?
 Say you’re an excellent debater; will that give you an edge when applying for engineering?
+The answer could definitely be yes – but whoever reads your statement will want to see you make that link.
+Perhaps, once a chemist, you want to lead on a project to research and develop a new material.
+Or maybe you’re aware of how much ‘debating’ and discussion can help an engineer to problem solve within a team.

 Make sure you tie your strengths back to the course you’re applying for.
 If you don’t, you might as well not put them in.
 You only have 4,000 characters to convince the panel that you are worth accepting.